sajafisher29/java-fundamentals-1/README.md

 lab03
-java-fundamentals and linter directory using hashset and integer and tally and test
+java-fundamentals and linter directory using hashset and integer and tally and test This linter application takes in a file path and searches the file for missing semicolons.
+You should expect the linter() method to return a string that is a list of all the lines that are missing semicolons.

+Line: 3 is missing semicolon... etc.

 lab 06
 inheritence